berryamin/Python/Python-3/Doc/library/codecs.rst

 There's another encoding that is able to encoding the full range of Unicode
 characters: UTF-8.
 UTF-8 is an 8-bit encoding, which means there are no issues with byte order in UTF-8.
 Each byte in a UTF-8 byte sequence consists of two
-parts: Marker bits (the most significant bits) and payload bits.
-The marker bits are a sequence of zero to six 1 bits followed by a 0 bit.
+parts: marker bits (the most significant bits) and payload bits.
+The marker bits are a sequence of zero to four ``1`` bits followed by a ``0`` bit.
 Unicode characters are encoded like this (with x being payload bits, which when concatenated give the Unicode character):